openedx/edx-documentation/en_us/shared/course_assets/course_files.rst

      email message or external web page.

 #.
 The course team adds a link to the file inside or outside the course.

-   * To add the file inside the course, the course team adds the Studio URL in the course content, such as in a component or on a page.

-   * To add the file outside the course, the course team adds the web URL in an email message or external web page.

 #.
 The file is visible in the course, email, or external web page.

 For more information, see the following topics.